 The court also made it easier for political parties to nominate candidates by cutting back a requirement that they hold 20% of a local legislature.

-Parliament on Wednesday passed an emergency motion to change the minimum age to serve as governor to 30 at the time of inauguration and further ease nomination requirements, and planned to ratify the vote in a plenary session on Thursday.
+Parliament on Wednesday passed an emergency motion to change the minimum age to serve as governor to 30 at the time of inauguration and further ease nomination requirements, and had planned to ratify the change in a plenary session on Thursday.

 Widodo’s eldest son, Gibran Rakabuming Raka, is the incoming vice president after the same court created an exception to the age limit for the post for former regional leaders.
 The decision was made while Widodo’s brother-in-law, Anwar Usman, was serving as chief justice.
 Usman was criticized for participating in a case involving a close relative and later dismissed.

-Activists, students, workers and Indonesian celebrities and musicians also joined the protest on Thursday, voicing concerns about democracy in Indonesia.
+Activists, students, workers and Indonesian celebrities and musicians joined the protest Thursday, voicing concerns about democracy in Indonesia.

 Protests were also reported in other big cities, including Bandung, Yogyakarta, Surabaya and Makassar.